 Today, information is everywhere online.
-The Web is a living breathing juggernaut of digital content.
-It is growing and expanding at an amazing rate.
-According to Cisco, global IP traffic will be in the zettabytes by the end of 2016.
-They also estimate that almost 2 zettabytes of data will be produced online annually by 2019.
-1 zettabyte is equal to about 1 billion gigabytes—yikes.
+The Web is a living breathing juggernaut of digital content that is growing and expanding at an amazing rate.
+According to Cisco, almost 2 zettabytes of data will be produced online annually by 2019.
+(1 zettabyte is equal to about 1 billion gigabytes.)

 4. Proper Citation Practices

 At some point, students will be drawing on the expertise of others to support their own work.
-Part of this is honouring that work and effort that helped them and others learn.
-We do this by properly citing sources and respecting the intellectual property of others.
+Part of this is honoring that work and effort that helped them and others learn.
+They can do this best by properly citing sources and respecting the intellectual property of others.

 5. Image/Video Editing